-Alexander Adames (pronounced uh-dahm-ehz) is a doctoral student in the Department of Sociology at the University of Pennsylvania.
+Alexander Adames (pronounced uh-dahm-ehz) is a PhD Candidate in the Department of Sociology at the University of Pennsylvania.
 In addition, he is pursuing a master's degree in statistics from the Wharton School and is a recipient of the Institute of Education Sciences (IES) Pre-doctoral Fellowship.

 Photo credit: Marcus T. Wright

 Social stratification — Social mobility — Sociology of education — Racial and ethnic stratification

 Social demography — Labor market inequality — Physical and mental health

 Pre-doctoral Fellow, Institute of Educational Sciences (IES) Predoctoral Training Program

 Associate Fellow, The Leonard Davis Institute of Health Economics

 Turner-Schulman Graduate Fellow, Center for the Study of Ethnicity, Race, and Immigration (CSERI)